RithyAnn/Interpretable-Model-for-Melanoma-Diagnosis/README.md

 <p align="center">
   <img src="presentation/euclidean.png" width="190">
 </p>
-Model performance when using
+Model performance when using euclidean distance

 <p align="center">
   <img src="presentation/squareeuclidean.png" width="190">
 </p>
-Model performance when using
+Model performance when using square euclidean distance

 <p align="center">
   <img src="presentation/Chebyshev.png" width="190">
 </p>
-Model performance when using
+Model performance when using Chebyshev distance

 <p align="center">
   <img src="presentation/Manhattan.png" width="190">
 </p>
-Model performance when using
+Model performance when using Manhattan distance

 The reconstructed prototype image is most similar to the original image when using Euclidean distance and square Euclidean distance.
 However, most of the images look very similar to each other. when using Chebyshev distance, the prototype images show significant differences from the original images, which makes it challenging to observe feature clustering.
 However, each prototype image is different from each other.